 An article from British Psychological Society by Christian Jarrett shares that students who spend time teaching what they learn experience greater retention than those who just use that same amount of time simply studying.

 Now it’s your turn to become the educator and teach others about what you’re learning.
 This is a great way to get your kids involved.
 Play “teacher” by getting a whiteboard and maybe some worksheets, and teach your family or friends what you’re learning.
 This type of studying technique gets you up, active and interactive with others—which is great for interpersonal learners.

 Studying doesn’t have to take place while sitting still.

 Take a walk while you listen to an audiobook of your textbook.
 Do five push-ups every time you finish reading through a report.
 Take a lap around the house for each page you finish reading.

 Incorporating physical activity has shown to have a connection to academic performance.
 For example, according to a report by Active Living Research, greater physical activity has been linked to higher academic performance with both short-term and long-term benefits.

 Whether you study while moving or use exercise as a break and reward from studying, be sure to include physical activity and healthy living into your studying habits.

 Don’t be stuck in a studying or working rut.
 With a little bit of creativity and catering to your unique learning style, you can create a study or work plan that is conducive to your academic and career success.
 Highlighting and commenting in a textbook is just the start of study strategies.

 You may need to try out a few strategies before you discover a study habit that works for you.
 The important thing is to always keep learning, growing and exploring how you can improve yourself.

-Enjoy your educational journey by discovering studying practice that work for you.
-As a PGS student, you also have access to a plethora of academic resources to help you thrive in your learning and studying.
+Enjoy your educational journey by discovering studying practices that work for you.
+As a PGS student, you also have access to academic resources to help you thrive in your learning and studying.
 Discover how you can incorporate these resources into your study routine to elevate your learning.